Partnership Working in the World Heritage Site

 Wiltshire Council is a Unitary Authority responsible for local government in the County of Wiltshire.

-Wiltshire Council employs the Avebury WHS Officer and work closely with partners across both parts of the WHS in a number of areas including Highways, Rights of Way, Environment and Planning.
-Both elected members and Council officers attend local steering committees.
+Wiltshire Council host the WHS Coordination Unit and work closely with partners across both parts of the WHS in a number of areas including Highways, Rights of Way, Environment and Planning.
+Both elected members and Council Officers attend local steering committees.

 We are a charity and completely independent of Government.
 We rely for income on membership fees, donations and legacies, and revenue raised from our commercial operations.
 We have over 3.7 million members and 61,000 volunteers.
 We protect and open to the public over 350 historic houses, gardens and ancient monuments.
 We also look after forests, woods, fens, beaches, farmland, downs, moorland, islands, archaeological remains, castles, nature reserves, and villages – for ever, for everyone.